-At March 31, 2022, the Company had not yet achieved profitable operations, had accumulated a deficit of \$3,313,588 (September 30, 2021 - \$1,905,525) and had working capital of \$2,243,552 (September 30, 2021 - deficiency of \$242,028), consisting primarily of cash less accrued liabilities.
+At June 30, 2022, the Company had not yet achieved profitable operations, had accumulated a deficit of \$3,984,352 (September 30, 2021 - \$1,905,525) and had working capital of \$1,198,532 (September 30, 2021 - deficiency of \$242,028), consisting primarily of cash less accounts payable and accrued liabilities.
 The Company expects to incur further development costs and operating losses in the development of its business.
-However, it is expected that these funds are sufficient to complete its business as discussed in "Financing" below.
+It is expected that these funds and the planned fundraising round in the second half of the calendar year will be sufficient to complete its business as discussed in "Financing" below.
 The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and to identify, evaluate and negotiate potential business acquisitions or participation agreements.